lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] Make the menu (decide what to put in it)
 _or_
 - [ ] Remove the menu (do I even need a menu?
 Maybe just go with the temporary one I made?)
+- [ ] Add a section for art on the home page

 ## Footer